 |Medical Reimbursement Account||Reimburses out-of-pocket health care costs not covered by any other plan.||$2500|

 |Dependent Day Care Account||Reimburses the cost of dependent day care necessary for you and your spouse to work or attend school full-time.||$5000|

-View the FSA Webinar Now!
+View the New FSA 'How to' Video!

 Benefit eligible employees do not have to be enrolled in any of the State's other health benefit plans to participate in flexible spending.